edgio-docs/edgio-docs/guides/deploying.md

 Here is an example GitHub action that deploys your site to {{ PRODUCT_NAME }}:

 This action assumes that you have created environments called "staging" and "production" and you have created a deploy key for your site and added it as a secret in your repo called "layer0_deploy_token".
-Read more on [accessing environment variables (other than layer0_deploy_token)](https://docs.layer0.co/guides/environments#section_accessing_environment_variables_at_build_time) which might be essential for your app during the build time and for server side requests (including SSG/SSR).
+Read more on [accessing environment variables](https://docs.layer0.co/guides/environments#section_accessing_environment_variables_at_build_time) which might be essential for your app during the build time and for server-side requests (including SSG/SSR).

 ```yml
 # Add this file to your project at .github/workflows/{{ PRODUCT_NAME_LOWER }}.yml